 Student Administration Officer, Denison Dias, walks the corridors and offices of RGIT’s main campus building every weekday.
 Although seemingly knowing these walls like the back of his hand, for the young history buff, Denison knew that the building had its own stories to tell before its housing of the quality training institute it does today.
 The walls and decorations, for one, intrigued Denison, and encouraged the young historian to find out more.
 Denison has contributed the following article:

 Originally build in 1939, RGIT’s Main campus was originally the head office of Australian Natives’ Association (ANA).
-“Natives”, in this context, meant Australian-born white men; as opposed to their Britain-born forebearers.
+“Natives”, in this context, meant Australian-born white men; as opposed to their Britain-born forbearers.
 It was indeed to this generation of "Australian-born men" and strong advocates of Federation, that membership at ANA was restricted.

 The coat of arms features the three-mast ship of the Enterprise in the top left-hand quadrant; a fleece hanging from a ring symbolising grazing in the top right-hand quadrant; wheat symbolising farming in the bottom left-hand quadrant; and a pick and shovel in the bottom right-hand corner, symbolising mining.
-The coat of arms with an entourage of the native kangaroo and emu, not dissimilar to the Australian Coat of Arms, includes these animals as they cannot walk (or hop) backwards - symbolic of the nation's forever moving fowards and progressiveness.
+The coat of arms with an entourage of the native kangaroo and emu, not dissimilar to the Australian Coat of Arms, includes these animals as they cannot walk (or hop) backwards - symbolic of the nation's forever moving forwards and progressiveness.

 A keen eye will also be able to spot kookaburras on the stair banisters, and cheeky koalas on the lift frames.